mlswg/mls-protocol/draft-ietf-mls-protocol.md

-Note, that because the identity of the participant using the keys to send data is included in the initial Application Secret, all successive updates to the Application secret will implicitely inherit this ownership.
+Note, that because the identity of the participant using the keys to send data is included in the initial Application Secret, all successive updates to the Application secret will implicitly inherit this ownership.

 All the traffic keying material is recomputed whenever the underlying Application Secret changes.